-Constance Herreman Follain is CISAC’s acting director of legal and policy.
+Constance Herreman Follain is CISAC’s director of legal and policy.
 She heads CISAC’s global policy and legal activities, promoting pro-creator legislation and collective management, driving awareness campaigns, fostering relations with international institutions, and providing legal services to members.
 She joined CISAC is 2015 and is specialised in intellectual property and new technologies.

 Prior to her time at CISAC, Constance held has various roles in the cultural industries.
 Starting her career in private law firms in IP and technology, she joined French authors society SACEM in legal and business affairs for the digital licensing department.
 Subsequently she worked in the Directorate for Media and Cultural Industries at the French Ministry for Culture and Communication.
 In CISAC, she was previously Deputy Director of the Legal and Policy Department.